unlcms/project-herbie/README.md

 ### Updating a Feature

-In a development site, make the changes, bump the Version on `admin/config/development/features/edit/herbie_FEATURE` and click Write.
+In a development site, make the changes, bump the **Version** on `admin/config/development/features/edit/herbie_FEATURE` and click _Write_.
 Then commit changes.

 ### Updating Multisites with the Feature update